How to do a cost-benefit analysis – Detailed walkthrough

 = $135,909

-A positive NPV indicates that benefits exceed costs when properly adjusted for timing, suggesting the project is a worthwhile investment for your organization.
+A positive NPV means benefits exceed costs when properly adjusted for timing, suggesting the project is a worthwhile investment for your organization.

 Step 5: Calculate Benefit-Cost Ratio